Justin-Lund/CSV-Processing/README.md

 # CSV-Processing
 Scripts for processing CSV files

-Please note that these are all fairly rough scripts & I plan on doing a lot of cleanup on them in the neat future.
+Please note that these are all fairly rough scripts & I plan on doing a lot of cleanup on them in the near future.

 &nbsp;